adamekissa/adamekissa/README.md

 ### Hi there 👋

 -- I am a software developer based in the UK.
-I love people, technology, nature and reading.
-I use GitHub to manage my code, increase my access to useful resources, network with great minds and contribute to some good projects.
+I a strong believer in continuous and incremental improvements in all aspects of life.

-- 🔭 I’m currently working on an E-commorce platform
+- 🔭 I’m currently working on an E-commerce platform.
-- 🌱 I’m currently learning Python for data analytics
+- 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate with the larger community on life enhancing projects.
 - 💬 Ask me about agile.
 - 📫 How to reach me: adamekissa@gmail.com

+Some of the main Tech Stacks I work with are.

+- Node.js
+- React
+- Express
+- Postgres
+- TypeScript
+- Laravel
-- 😄 Pronouns: He/Him
+- .NET

 ![giphy](https://user-images.githubusercontent.com/37560416/165568093-118633a2-1f94-4237-b824-cdeff01b1fca.gif)